 Adding more such files in the same directory would result in more records.

 For "smaller" models which don't have more than 2-3 fields, Flask-FileAlchemy

 _all.yml file.
 In such a case, instead of adding one

 file for every row, simply add all the rows in the

 For the "blog" example, this would look like the following.

-- slug: first-post-ever title: First post ever! contents: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! contents: This blog post talks about how it's the second post ever!
+- slug: first-post-ever title: First post ever! content: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! content: This blog post talks about how it's the second post ever!